Admissions Frequently-Asked Questions

 No, Marist has a closed campus.
 Generally seniors, with parental permission, may elect to take 6 classes instead of 7 and have a free period during which they may go off campus.
 Our closed campus helps to create community and foster student relationships in a safe environment.

 What extra-curricular activities does Marist offer?

 Marist offers a wide variety of activities, clubs, and sports from football and golf to theatre and music to NHS and chess club.
 Almost 97% of Marist students participate in extra-curricular activities.
-There is no additional fee to play sports.
 To see all that we offer, check out our view book.

 Do you have to be Catholic to attend Marist?